Leon Theremin: Media

 The feature-length documentary film Theremin: An Electronic Odyssey was released in 1993.

-His life story and his Great Seal bug invention were featured in a 2012 episode of the Dark Matters: Twisted But True.
+Theremin's life story and his Great Seal bug invention were featured in a 2012 episode of the Dark Matters: Twisted But True.

 In 2000, University of Illinois Press published Theremin: Ether Music and Espionage by Albert Glinsky, with a foreword by Robert Moog.
 In 2014, Canadian writer Sean Michaels published the novel Us Conductors, which was inspired by the relationship between Leon Theremin and Clara Rockmore.
 The novel won the 2014 Scotiabank Giller Prize.
 In 2022, French writer Emmanuel Villin published the novel La Fugue Thérémine (éditions Asphalte), which looks back on the life of Leon Theremin.